 The upper floors contain house wears and a small selection of both men's and women's clothes and accessories.
 If you're in town for a special occasion, Fortnum's definitely is the spot to find the best commemorative treasures, such as my Harry & Meghan plate!
 Their teapots are second-to-none.

 And finally, if you have a hankering for tea, Fortnum's has a small restaurant offering afternoon tea, which is gorgeous!
 (If tea is your thing - and if you love the Royals, I'd shell out for tea at The Goring).

 Fortnum's is the #1 department store in London - don't let anyone tell you differently!
 If you're only going to visit one department store during your time, this should be it.

-For the polar opposite of Fortnum, pop down the road and the similarly historic Liberty London.
+For the polar opposite of Fortnums, and while you're in the Selfridge's neighborhood, pop down the road and the similarly historic Liberty London.
 If flower patterns and Tudor buildings are your thing - you'll be in heaven!
 The building is actually a 1920's Tudor revival renovation - and it's gorgeous.